-During a robust career, I had the joy to start a family, so soon after my son was born, I went off the grid as an actress to create a marketing company to ensure his education and opportunities.
-These are tough choices a parent has to make.
+During a robust career, I had the joy to start a family.
+Soon after my son was born, I went off the grid as an actress to create a marketing company to ensure his education and opportunities.
 I was fortunate that I had strong business relationships to build on.
-My company produced sales meetings, trade shows, videos and road shows for Fortune 500 companies like Xerox, IBM, Abbott Labs, and more.
-My company won dozens marketing awards and published articles, and I was a keynote speaker at industry events.
-It was mind boggling and exciting.
+My company, Unipro Marketing Services, produced sales meetings, trade shows, media and road shows for Fortune 500 companies like Xerox, IBM, Abbott Labs, and more.
+We won dozens of marketing awards, published articles, and I was a keynote speaker at industry events across the globe.
+It was all mind boggling and exciting.
 I loved being a woman-owned business!

 Another one of my passions was always to explore what our creative limits are (or aren't), so I invented a patented think tank called "The Idea Kitchen" and owned patents on two interactive tools, "The Idea Sandwich" and "Thought Soup".
 I wrote a book on creativity and taught these principles around the world.
 These tools helped many companies effectively brainstorm and ideate for optimum success.